Ninnat/ninnat.github.io/_posts/2018-03-06-representation-primer.md

 subrepresentation.

 A reducible representation may not decompose as a direct sum of subrepresentations.
-This is true even for a single matrix.
-A matrix always has at least one eigenvector in $\mathbb{C}$ but it may not be diagonalizable.
-For instance, the group of integers with addition as group multiplication $(\mathbb{Z},+)$ has a two-dimensional representation with the generator [^1]
+This is true even for a single matrix: any given matrix has at least one eigenvector in $\mathbb{C}$ but it may not be diagonalizable.
+As an example of an indecomposable representation, the group of integers with addition as group multiplication $(\mathbb{Z},+)$ has a two-dimensional representation with the generator [^1]
 $$\begin{aligned}
 \rep(e) &= \begin{pmatrix}
 1 & 1 \\
 0 & 1
 \end{pmatrix},\end{aligned}$$
 which cannot be diagonalized.
 A representation $V$ is *completely reducible* if for any subrepresentation $W \subset V$, there is a complementary subrepresentation $W'\subset V$ such that $V \simeq W \oplus W'$.

 As every vector space comes with the dual space, every representation comes with the dual representation.
 Recall that the dual space $V^*$ of a complex vector space is the vector space of all